adam2am/anti-mouse/less-motion/#features.md

 # Potential, further Ideas
+        - caps + \ as backspace as well, so don't need to do exactly ', can do \ as well (2 buttons on a right of a finger)

         - Caps + ~ = Alt+~ terminal activation
         - Caps+S+/ = Ctrl+Enter
         - Caps+Shift+/ = Ctrl+Shift+Enter